elcicd/el-CICD-docs/README.md

 **deployment-stg-8d7dh3g**

 mentioned earlier as part of the testing and tuning process, and that the project team is now satisfied this might be good enough to promote to production with any other microservices in the application as version 1.0.0.
-When the Release Candidate tag is applied by the system, _it will be applied on the latest commit hash on the **deployment-stg-8d7dh3g** branch_ as:
+When the Release Candidate Tag is applied by the system, _it will be applied on the latest commit hash on the **deployment-stg-8d7dh3g** branch_ as:

 **1.0.0-8d7dh3g**